Subscribe to our blog to get articles delivered directly to your inbox

 orchid-life-cycle-potted-2

-It takes two years for each seed to germinate and develop into a unique individual flowering plant.
-Our growers examine these individual plants for several factors, including:
+It takes two years for each to germinate and develop into a unique individual flowering plant.
+Our growers examine these individual plants for several factors, including color, size and height compared to our expected growth, as well as number of leaves and blooms within the time frame.

 This part of the orchid life cycle takes a long time, but it’s worth the wait!